kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 Without pod-level resources, the overall CPU utilization was ~50%.

 The Dev-Space load time, measured as the amount of time between Kubernetes launching all of the containers in the Pod and the Dev Space application becoming ready, was also positively affected.
-Without pod-level resources, the Dev-Space finished loading withing 60 seconds, while when pod-level resources were defined, the Dev-Space finished loading in 10 seconds.
+Without pod-level resources, the Dev-Space finished loading within 60 seconds, while when pod-level resources were defined, the Dev-Space finished loading in 10 seconds.
 The explanation for this huge difference is that some of the containers in the pod need to perform one-time startup operations.
 With pod-level resources defined, these containers can receive CPU resources that are more adequate for the startup operations, while without the pod-level resources, if more CPU is allocated to these containers, then the CPU is not available to the containers intended to run the main workload in the Dev Space.
 The fact that pod-level resources are available makes it possible to not have to balance load-time vs. general performance for the Dev-Space.

 ## Implementation History